top of page

 Drive through the Draa Valley

-The route from Ouarzazate to M'Hamid is undeniably scenic and full of awe-inspiring landscapes, often referred to as the Route of 1000 Kasbahs.
-As you head southeast from Ouarzazate into the Draa Valley, you'll witness its life-giving river nurturing palm groves and lush oases
+Often referred to as the Route of 1000 Kasbahs, the route from Ouarzazate to M'Hamid is undeniably scenic and full of awe-inspiring landscapes.
+As you head southeast from Ouarzazate into the Draa Valley, you'll witness its life-giving river nurturing palm-studded groves and agricultural fields.

 For more information about driving the Route of 1000 Kasbahs, check out my detailed article here.